Modern Mechanicals: 1964 Studebaker Gran Turismo Hawk – Sold?

 May 10, 2022 Update – For reasons that will never be clear to us, this seller chose the odd path of raising their asking price from $17,500 to $19,900.

 April 22, 2022 Update – the seller just replaced their expired listing with a fresh Craigslist ad.
 In it, the pictures, description, and asking price of $17,500 all remain the same.

-We really wonder what goes through people’s minds about the pictures they use to post their rides for sale on Craigslist.
+We wonder what goes through people’s minds about the pictures they use to post their rides for sale on Craigslist.
 With the ability to post twenty-four pictures, at least make an effort to post a couple of shots with the full car in view.
-Exhibit “A’ is this modified 1964 Studebaker Hawk GT currently listed here on Craigslist in Orlando, Florida.
+Exhibit “A’ is this modified 1964 Studebaker Hawk GT originally listed in March 2022 in Orlando, Florida.
 Normally, not featuring a single picture with the full car in view has us moving on to the next candidate.
-However, the addition of a modern FITech electronic fuel injection to the car’s 289 cubic inch V8 (no, it’s not a Ford small block – Studebaker had their own V8 with similar displacement) combined with a Vintage Air A/C system has us make an exception on this rarely seen two-door hardtop.
+However, the addition of a modern FITech electronic fuel injection to the car’s 289 cubic inch V8 (no, it’s not a Ford small block – Studebaker had their V8 with similar displacement) combined with a Vintage Air A/C system has us make an exception on this rarely seen two-door hardtop.